KarinaPapayia/OML2023/README.md

 Grading scheme:
 - 10% Homework: assigned every other week, hand in 1 problem for grading.
-- 40% Project: Due 18.01 in class: Pick a data science topic and learn about the math behind it.
-Must include 1 proof and 1 example (~2 pages)
+- 40% Project: Due 30.06 in class: Pick one project from the list
 - 50% Exam: written theory exam covering entire course, mainly computations and examples.

 ---